t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 # Developer: t3ww

 # 1. Overview
-Another Lands is a 2D loot-based RPG set in a dystopian fantasy world where advanced technology is rare and limited to the wealthy.
+Another Lands is a 2D loot-based RPG set in a `post-dystopian` fantasy world where advanced technology is rare and limited to the wealthy.
 The majority of people rely on recycling scraps and adapting to survive.
-Magic exists but is largely overshadowed by technology.
+Magic exists *but* is largely overshadowed by technology due to it's unstability.

 The game combines elements of procedural generation, progression-based gameplay, and flexible class mechanics, drawing inspiration from games like Terraria, Roguelands, and Magicite.
 As well as having immersive mage’s spell tinkering inspired by Noita.